lehoff/kairos/README.md

 ## Q: How can you be sure that the timers will do the right thing?

-A: Chronos comes with a property based testing suite that validates that the timers can be started, stopped and restarted as expected and that they expire as expected.
+A: chronos comes with a property based testing suite that validates that the timers can be started, stopped and restarted as expected and that they expire as expected.